ApoGouv/resume/README.md

 - [PostCSS](https://github.com/postcss/postcss#readme): A tool for transforming CSS with JavaScript plugins.
 - [Autoprefixer](https://github.com/postcss/autoprefixer#readme): A PostCSS plugin to parse CSS and add vendor prefixes to CSS rules using values from Can I Use.
 - [Prettier](https://github.com/prettier/prettier#readme): A tool for automatically formatting code to ensure consistent style and formatting.
+- [gh-pages](https://github.com/tschaub/gh-pages#readme): A convenient tool for deploying your project to GitHub Pages with minimal configuration.
+With `gh-pages`, you can seamlessly publish your static websites, React applications, or any other web projects directly from your GitHub repository to a dedicated GitHub Pages branch, making it accessible to the world with just a few simple commands.

 ### Installation 🚧